Mohammad Amin (historian): Early life and career

-Amin was born at Qasba Mau-Aima, on the banks of River Ganges, in Allahabad district of the former United Provinces.
+Amin was born at Qasba Mau-Aima, on the banks of River Ganges, in Prayagraj district of the former United Provinces.

 Amin was married to Khurshid and the couple had a son, Shahid Amin, the historian and Rhodes Scholar, and a daughter, Ghazala, who is herself a media personality and a teacher.

-His school education started in Allahabad, from where he moved to Mughal Sarai and finally to Queens Collegiate School in Banares.
+His school education started in Prayagraj, from where he moved to Mughal Sarai and finally to Queens Collegiate School in Banares.
 Subsequently, he took a graduate degree in history from Allahabad University, in 1945, under the renowned historian, Sir Shafaat Ahmed Khan.
 He earned his master's degree from Aligarh Muslim University in 1949, in both history and law.

-Academic
+Academics

 Mohammad Amin started his career, as a lawyer, in 1947, practising under a lawyer, Bachchan.
 However, his career as a lawyer was short-lived and he joined St. Stephen's College, Delhi, as a lecturer in 1949, although in between he studied at Cornell University where he secured a master's degree in 1952 and later at Stanford University (1962).
 He taught at St. Stephen's for 39 years till he retired in 1989 as the Head of the Department of History.

 He worked as an expert historian at Al Beruni Institute, on the invitation of the Government of Uzbekistan, from 1994–96.